huBioinfo/CytoCommunity-Beta_v1.1.0/README.md

 ```bash
 python Step4_ResultVisualization.py
 ```
+&ensp;&ensp;**Hyperparameters**
+- InputFolderName: The folder name of your input dataset, consistent with Step1.
+- Image_Name: The name of the sample/image on which you want to identify TCNs, consistent with Step2.

-The running time for a sample/image in this dataset should take around 12 minutes.
+Averagely, the running time for a sample/image in the example dataset should take around 12 minutes.

 ## Maintainers